magland/epoxy/README.md

 * docker, and [make sure your user is in the docker group](https://docs.docker.com/install/linux/linux-postinstall/)
 * nodejs -- a recent version
-* If you are going to use the --mount option as described below, you will want to configure docker to map the container's root user to the host's non-root user.
+* If you are going to use this with local directories as described below, you will want to configure docker to map the container's root user to the host's non-root user.
 See below.

 ## Installation
 ```